 University Policy endorsed by Council welcomes efforts by and further encourages Oxford’s researchers to make their publications available online, free to the reader, as soon as possible (subject to proper attribution and any conditions set by the publisher).

 - Have a plan of when and where you want to publish and of how you want to make your publications Open Access (see below).

 - Take into account the Open Access requirements set by your research funder (Do they have an OA policy?
 Do you need to include OA costs in your grant application?
 Check Sherpa Juliet).

 - Discuss and agree the approach with your research collaborators and co-authors (where applicable).

-- Be aware of the HEFCE open access requirements for REF2021, and Act on Acceptance.
+- Be aware of the HEFCE open access requirements for REF2021, and please Act on Acceptance.

 - In terms of information and assistance about Open Access:

 For articles accepted since 1 April 2016, the University requires researchers to Act on Acceptance and deposit your accepted manuscript into ORA within 3 months of acceptance, to meet HEFCE OA policy for the next REF, boost research visibility, for digital preservation and to provide a comprehensive record for Oxford.